 Welcome to my page of African guitar & African bass guitar!
 Here you can see videos, lessons with TAB, and read articles on this topic.
 Download tablatures with sheet music in Adobe Acrobat .pdf, Guitar Pro or Power Tab Editor file formats!
 You can also find guitar and bass backing tracks.

-Guitar music is awesome!
+Bass grooves and Guitar music are awesome!

-Are you into soukous, sebene, maskandi or Mali music?
+Are you into soukous, sebene, makossa, sungura, maskandi or Mali music?
 Just keep coming back from time to time.
 You’ll be able to find videos and essays for all kinds of different African music genres and styles.
 Whether it’s West African music, salegy or Zulu, I’ll attempt to keep creating clean guitar and bass videos for all these styles.

 The hidden gem of Africa